IAA's Catastrophe Response Strategy Brief: Operational Execution

 Published July 9, 2020 - Written by IAA, Inc.

-In the second brief in a 4-part series, IAA looks at the key components that make up our catastrophe response strategy.
+IAA looks at their operational execution, one of the key components that make up our catastrophe response strategy.

 Every weather catastrophe is dynamic and different.
 Timing, intensity, landfall location and population are just a few factors that determine the overall result of a catastrophe.
 Because weather events, such as hurricanes, have many constantly shifting variables, any response process has to be proactive yet flexible to ensure a timely and appropriate response.